MicrosoftDocs/cpp-docs/docs/ide/lnt-naming-convention.md

 ## Remarks

-The `lnt-naming-convention` linter check ensures that naming conventions align with naming conventions specified in the `editorconfig` file.
+Introduced in Visual Studio 2022 17.7, the `lnt-naming-convention` linter check ensures that naming conventions align with naming conventions specified in the `editorconfig` file.
 You can apply this check to any project that has an `editorconfig` file.
 You can also customize your `.editorconfig` file to suit your project's coding style.

 ## See also